airfranceklm/ng-lazy-image/README.md

 ## History
 This module was made while working on our Travel Inspiration Finder at KLM.
+*Please do not use version 0.2.3 since it will generate an error when you change view.
+Try to upgrade to version 0.3.1 where the only change is that how you set a className and title on the image.*

-- version 0.3.0 06-02-2015 Depricated 'afkl-lazy-image-options' for alt and className is now removed, should be set as imgAttrs in these options
+- version 0.3.1 06-02-2015 Depricated 'afkl-lazy-image-options' for alt and className is now removed, should be set as imgAttrs in these options

-- version 0.2.4 07-01-2015 Fix for scrolling inside container bigger then window by Simon
+- version 0.2.4 07-01-2015 Fix for scrolling inside container bigger then window by Simon (not released)
 - ~~version 0.2.3 07-11-2015 Fix by Awalker to be able to use the plugin inside a repeat where we 'misuse' rootScope~~ do not use!
 - version 0.1.5 21-08-2015 Image 'src' is not always known yet, prevent having src in our html and only set when url is given
 - version 0.1.4 10-06-2015 Image loaded succes and error state, so it is possible to know when images are really loaded